A glossary of art vocabulary and definitions beginning with M.

 - A person who poses for an artist.

-- A color scheme limited to variations of one hue, a hue with its tints and/or shades.
+- Having on only one color.
+A color scheme limited to variations of one hue, a hue with its tints and/or shades.

-- Painting done in a range of tones of a single color.
+- A painting done in different shades of a single color.

 - An artwork comprising of seemingly unrelated shots or scenes which, when combined of various existing images such as from photographs or prints and arranged so that they join, overlap or blend to create a new image which achieve meaning (as in, shot A and shot B together give rise to an third idea, which is then supported by shot C, and so on) (see illustration).